Woman Smiling

 • Community Rowing, Inc. (Watertown, MA):

-$25,000 for the G-ROW program, which combines rigorous after-school training in rowing with relationship building, leadership development, and academic support for girls.
+$40,000 over two years for the G-ROW program, which combines rigorous after-school training in rowing with relationship building, leadership development, and academic support for girls.

 visit the Community Rowing, Inc. website